andreistoica12/twitter-analysis-gui/README.md

 ## Prerequisites

+The project relies on Docker containers for a seamless and portable deployment.
 In order to successfully run the project, you need to have the following installed on your local machine:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)